 Write a “full-structure” prompt up front

-To skip multi-step Extend, write the full structure into one prompt:
+To skip multi-step Extend, write the whole structure into one prompt so v5.5 attempts the full song in one pass:

 Style: indie folk pop, 95 BPM, female vocal.